 Forget bingo nights and the early bird special: these days, senior citizens are more energetic than ever.
 Those over 60 are leading rich lives full of work, hobbies, and travel — and according to a new survey of board-certified plastic surgeons, many are looking to match how vibrant they feel with how they look.

 In the last year alone, roughly 2 million people between ages 60 and 90 have researched a cosmetic procedure on RealSelf.
-This trend is echoed by our doctors, 76% of whom report an increase in patients over 60 in the last five years.
-Of these doctors, 60% say they’ve seen this growth in male and female clients alike.
+This trend is echoed by our doctors, 76 percent of whom report an increase in patients over 60 in the last five years.
+Of these doctors, 60 percent say they’ve seen this growth in male and female clients alike.

 Of the procedures most commonly sought by this group, anti-aging treatments like facelifts, fillers, and eyelid surgery take the top spots.
 Other treatments frequently researched on RealSelf include breast augmentation, CoolSculpting, tummy tucks, and cosmetic toxins such as Botox.